mdevaluate/mdevaluate/doc/installation.rst

 The package depends on several python packages that can all be installed via pip or conda:

-- Cython
 - NumPy
 - SciPy
-- pygmx

-In a future version of mdevaluate the whole gromacs dependency (and thereby the C/C++ dependencies) will be moved to a separate package ``pygmx``.
-The latest version of mdevaluate now depends partially on this new package, hence it has to be installed to.
+The most important dependency is ``pygmx``, which uses the Gromacs C-library to read data files.
-See the `pygmx repository <https://chaos3.fkp.physik.tu-darmstadt.de/diffusion/GMX/>`_ for instructions.
+See the `pygmx repository <https://chaos3.fkp.physik.tu-darmstadt.de/diffusion/GMX/>`_ for installation instructions.

 Installation
 ------------